binerogroup/documentation/networking/load-balancer/layer7-policies/index.rst

 - Cookie (for example ``phpsessid``)

-The types take keys when relevant (when specifying for instance cookie, you could specify the cookie ``auth_token``).
+The types take keys when relevant (when specifying for example cookie, you could specify the cookie ``auth_token``).
 The type can be compared by certain methods:

 - ``REGEX`` (regular expressions)